co3moz/es6-generator-ve-es7-async/README.md

 Generators are some functions as named.
 Unlike a normal function, generator function is continue from where it stopped in runtime.
 That's why, when the function run a process, returned step by step instead of returned at once.

-When defining the generator function, we'll use an additional `*` (star) character in the normal function.
+When defining the generator function, we'll use an additional `*` (asterisk) character in the normal function.

 ```ts
 function* generator() {